 Together, these tools help to paint a picture of health status at the community level.
 This is important for planning appropriate policies and programs that are responsive to communities’ unique needs.

-The information found on the BC Community Health Data website can be used by regional health authorities, local governments, non-government organizations and other partner organizations in collaborative and evidence-informed community health planning and decision making.
+The information found on the BC Community Health Data website can be used by regional health authorities, primary care networks, local governments, non-government organizations and other partner organizations in collaborative and evidence-informed community health planning and decision making.